ably/ably-cocoa-liveobjects-plugin/README.md

 - iOS 17 and above
 - tvOS 17 and above

-To run the app, open the `AblyLiveObjects.xcworkspace` workspace in Xcode and run the `AblyLiveObjectsExample` target.
+To run the app:

+1. Open the `AblyLiveObjects.xcworkspace` workspace in Xcode.
+2. Follow the instructions inside the `Secrets.example.swift` file to add your Ably API key to the example app.
+3. Run the `AblyLiveObjectsExample` target.
 If you wish to run it on an iOS or tvOS device, you’ll need to set up code signing.

 ## Contributing